AsperTheDog/Infinite-Landscapes/README.md

 # Dependencies

-The system assumes you have the Vulkan SDK installed, everything else should be automatically downloaded when using CMake
+The system assumes you have the Vulkan SDK installed, everything else should be automatically downloaded when using CMake.
+Do make sure to clone with --recursive though, so you also download ImGui